mastino/learning/README.md

 # Learning
 random stuff so I can learn about python and raspberry pi

+## raspberry-pi
+   * LCD
+   * I2C
+   * Ultrasound detector

+### Things To Do
+   * resolve writing running off the screen (maybe counter in the class)
+   * add more color functions?

-## What's all this?
+### What's all this?
    * lcd.py              - a set of functions for using the lcd
    * lcd_test.py         - a driver program for testing the lcd functions
    * ultra_sonic_dist.py - a set of functions for the HC-SR04 ultra sound distance sensor

-## LCD and I2C
-### Things To Do
-   * resolve writing running off the screen (maybe counter in the class)
-   * add more color functions?

 ### Useful sources
    * DATA SHEET: http://www.seeedstudio.com/wiki/images/0/03/JHD1214Y_YG_1.0.pdf